 I’m lying in bed in a beautiful little room of my own making in my parents house.
 Outside the world is grey and icy.
-A storm is coming and I can feel its approach in the darkest little corners beneath the folds of my skin, in the crooks of my bones.
+A storm is coming and I can feel its approach in the darkest little corners beneath the folds of my skin; in the crooks of my bones.
 The house is mostly silent except for a few creaks and coughs, the low hum of artificial heating, and a particularly chatty crow somewhere nearby.
 My room is bathed in a surreal energy.
-I let it draw me inward as I explore a familiar feeling.
+One that I have become quite familiar with.
+I let it draw me inward as I explore another familiar feeling.
 Paralysis.
-Sure I could probably move but every pore pulses and screams, overwhelmed by the heaviness of the very thought of moving.
+Sure, I could probably move, but every pore pulses and screams, overwhelmed by the heaviness felt at the mere thought of moving.
 Will this keep getting worse?
-Will I eventually become cemented in my own body unable to take steps in the directions I yearn for.
-I take a deep breath in and as I exhale I remind myself I am in mourning.
+Will I eventually become cemented in my own body?
+Cemented in the vessel that tortures me with aches and pains everyday?
+I take a deep breath in and as I exhale I remind myself that I am in mourning.
 For myself.
 I must be gentle and honour what is being asked of me.
 To think about my death.

 I let my mind swim to my favourite spot – what does it mean to experience your own death?
 A delicious paradox meant for feasting not finishing.
 A paradox I comfortably return to when simple truths no longer satisfy me.